 24. Be a tourist in your own town

 You could combine this one the last, and tour around your locale, taking in the scenery or any tourist attractions.

 25. Sit by the sea

 Of courses this won’t be possible for everyone.
 I have a river close by which I’m grateful for, but there’s nothing quite like the sea.
-I hope to retire there one day.
+It’s the best thing, and I hope to retire there one day.

 26. Have a Netflix binge

 Another fabulous way to move your body, whilst also enjoying your local area from a different vantage point, and feeling the wind in your hair.